s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 end
 ```

-Let’s say `api_handler` is a black box and it has a P99.9 SLA of < 10ms.
+Let’s say `api_handler` is a black box and it has a P99.9 SLO of < 10ms.
 Executing the code, we find:

 ```
 P50 latency:     1.1 ms
 P99.9 latency: 101.3 ms
 ```

-Our median (P50) looks great, but the P99.9 breaches the SLA.
+Our median (P50) looks great, but the P99.9 breaches the SLO.

-If you care about latency, you're probably already runnign a sampling profiler, so let's see what that shows:
+If you care about latency, you're probably already running a sampling profiler, so let's see what that shows:

 ![Sampling Profiler Example](/assets/ruby-profiler-sampling.png)

-We see that two methods account for most of the runtime: `Object#a` and `Oject#b`, `a` using the vast majority of the time slice.
+We see that two methods account for most of the runtime: `api_handler->Object#a` and `api_handler->Oject#b`, `a` using the vast majority of the time slice.
 From this, you might conclude that you should focus on optimizing `a`.
 In this case, that would be a waste of time!

-To show this, let's try inspecting a trace from one of the slow `api_handler` executions with out new profiler.
-First we instrument the code a little bit:
+To show this, let's try inspecting a trace from one of the slow `api_handler` executions with our new profiler.
+First we instrument the code:

 ```diff
 + require 'tracing'